radcamp/radcamp.github.io/index.md

 # Course structure and programme

 PoreCamp is currently run as a 1-week course.
 It is entirely hands-on.
-The aim is to provide hands-on training by researchers, for researchers in library preparation, running the instrument and the analysis of data as well as the opportunity to meet the current world leaders.
+The aim is to provide hands-on training by researchers, for researchers in library preparation, running the instrument and the analysis of data as well as the opportunity to meet and discuss applications with nanopore sequencing experts.
+As of Porecamp 2016 each course features a sequencing field trip to explore the portable capabilities of the device.

 The programme and teaching materials for previous courses can be found at: